PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 The stack trace starts with the error message, exception type, and exception message.

-Both error messages and exception messages were put there by the developer of either your plugin or paper server.
+Both error messages and exception messages were put there by the developer of either your plugin or Paper.
 These messages tell you what problem your server experienced.
 An exception type like `java.lang.RuntimeException` tells you the type of the exception.
 This will help the developer (and you) understand the type of problem.

 Many lines beginning with `at` may appear beneath the exception message.
 These are the body of the stack trace.
 These lines tell you where the problem starts.
 The top line of the body of the stack trace will tell you exactly where the problem occurred and, if possible, display where it came from.